Clemente Tabone: House in Żejtun

 Tabone was given a house in Żejtun by his father in 1596.
 It is described in contemporary documents as consisting of rooms built around a courtyard, also containing a cistern, a small adjoining field and half of a tower (the other half of this tower seems to have belonged to the heirs of Tabone's uncle).

 The house at 40, St. Clement's Street has traditionally been considered to be Tabone's house.
 It contains a courtyard, cistern and a nearby field, matching the description, and the date "1624" is reportedly inscribed inside the building.
 However, no sources which explicitly state that the building belonged to Tabone are known, and his ownership of the building is therefore uncertain.

 The design of the house is similar to the auberges of the Knights in Birgu.
 It has a main door in the middle with an imposing window decorated with a local Melitan moulding.
 The building has other entrances and windows at ground floor but are simple.
 The upper floor is mostly not built.
+It is known as Casa Verdi.